xlynkz/xlynkz.github.io/The Plan.md

 ###Fastur.ca is the easiest way for any individual to build internet ventures.

-The underlying magic that allows these efforts are algorithms inspired by nature, invested into natural language communication which allows for an autonomous management of life.
+We research nature and invest novel algorithms into applications which allow for living organizations.

 - From external properties to an internal mind, Representation through Qualia space
 - QS = (Sensor1 + … Sx)